 Updates.
 No more browsing shady websites trying to find ways to speed up OS patches.
 With Android, it is and has always been a major problem.
 OnePlus did some great work on that, but at times I felt I was waiting for weeks to get an update that was already widely available for other brands.

-With iOS, the moment I read about an update made available is the moment my phone chimes and asks me to download said update.
-Granted, some updates seem to be focused on new emojis which I’m too old to understand, but it’s still a huge upside in owning an iPhone – you can be always up-to-date, if you want.
+With iOS, the moment I read about an update made available at the moment my phone chimes and asks me to download the said update.
+Granted, some updates seem to be focused on new emojis which I’m too old to understand, but it’s still huge upside in owning an iPhone – you can be always up-to-date if you want.
 And it doesn’t take any effort.

 Face ID.
 My OnePlus had something similar, and it worked well for unlocking the phone.
 With Face ID I find it’s weaved into everything from App Store purchases to authenticating to corporate email (with Outlook) to accessing my password database.
 I rarely have to punch in my PIN these days.
 I still miss a good fingerprint reader though.

 My laptop, a Lenovo Thinkpad, also has biometric authentication through Microsoft’s Windows Hello, and using my face to log in has been the norm for a couple of years.
 With Face ID, it has become the norm when using the phone.

 There’s a good app for everything.
 I needed to edit a few photos – simple touches and leveling, nothing drastic.
 There’s an app for that, and it’s usually free or super cheap.
 This is the experience I have several times each week – I need to do something with the phone, and the iPhone App ecosystem simply delivers.
 I feel most apps I’ve downloaded more or less conform to Apple’s user experience guidelines if there are any.
 Each app feels like all other apps, in a positive way.